 Players often train in the same way they or their coach have seen or experienced without considering the evidence for the most effective approach.
 Whether working with professionals or amateurs and at youth or senior level, getting the most from training is crucial to succeed.
-In this post I will discuss the most effective learning strategies, based on science, and how they can be applied to futsal training.
+In this post I will discuss the most effective learning strategies, based on research, and how they can be applied to futsal training.

 Rapid and observable improvements are made with this type of training and this probably provides the reason why these more traditional methods are so popular.
 However, improving as quickly as possible by itself does not necessarily mean effective training.
 Methods that achieve this, such as blocked practice mentioned above, often see improvements that reverse almost as quickly as they were made once you move on to something else and don’t transfer well to competition.

 It is easy to be deceived by visible gains made in practice while the later deterioration is not so obvious.
 In fact research has shown that many methods that produce the most rapid improvements in immediate performance result in the least retention long-term.
 Increasing retention will save time having to re-cover the same things, an inefficient use of training time.

 Of course the end goal of training is to improve performance in competition and not in practice.
 So, in addition to ensuring long lasting improvements are made, they also need to be transferred to the competitive environment where every situation and context is different.
 The idea is to learn the material quickly but not in a way that would hinder either of these aspects.
 In summary, effective learning will maximise retention and transfer.